skypjack/entt/README.md

 Finally, in case there is the need to load a resource and thus to get a handle without storing the resource itself in the cache, users can rely on the `temp` member function template.<br/>
-The declaration is similar to the one of the one of `load` but for the fact that it doesn't return a boolean value.
-Instead, it returns a (possibly invalid) handle for the resource:
+The declaration is similar to the one of `load` but for the fact that it doesn't return a boolean value.
+Instead, it returns a (possibly invalid) handle for the
+resource:

 ```cpp
 auto handle = cache.temp<MyLoader>("another/identifier", 42);